-- Select a treater geometry which satisfies the larger effective length requirements calculated using the settling and retention time equations for the selected diameter.
+- Select a treater geometry that satisfies the larger effective length requirements calculated using the settling and retention time equations for the selected diameter.

 - Finally, verify with a vendor if the selected size will allow the fire tube to deliver the required duty.

 Based on the above methodology, the following example shows how a preliminary treater sizing is carried out according to Surface Production Operations, Volume 1, Third Edition (Ref.
 2).